 Silymarin Extraction from Milk Thistle – Most Efficient with Ultrasonication

-Silymarin is determined as a group of flavonolignans present in the milk thistle plant.
+Silymarin is a standardized extract from milk thistle seeds and contains mainly several flavonolignans such as silibin.
 Silymarin is well-known for various medicinal effects and thereby used in pharmaceuticals and supplements.
 Ultrasonic extraction has been proven to be the most efficacious technique to isolate flavonolignans from milk thistle.
 Ultrasonic extractors give high yields of superior quality within a short processing time.

 Ultrasonic Extraction of Silymarin from Milk Thistle Seeds

-Silymarin, a mixture of flavonolignans exhibiting many pharmacological activities, is obtained from the seeds of milk thistle plant (Silybum marianum L. Gaertner, Asteraceae).
-The isomeric mixture of polyphenolic flavonolignans in milk thistle seeds is known as silymarin and contains the polyphenols taxifolin, silychristin, silydianin, silybin A, silybin B, isosilybin A and isosilybin B.
+Silymarin is a standardized extract of the milk thistle seeds and contains a mixture of flavonolignans present in the seeds of milk thistle plant (Silybum marianum L. Gaertner, Asteraceae).
+The main bioactive compounds in this isomeric mixture of polyphenolic flavonolignans are the polyphenols taxifolin, silychristin, silydianin, silybin A, silybin B, isosilybin A and isosilybin B.